 swipe the 360° image below to see more views

-Here is an interactive map showing you all the hiking trails around Lake Annecy.
-If you do not want to go too far from the town of Annecy, these are the 4 closest scenic hiking trails you might like to try:
+Here’s an interactive map that lays out all the hiking trails around Lake Annecy.
+If you’d prefer to stay close to the town of Annecy, there are 4 nearby scenic hiking trails that you might want to check out:

-- The loop of the Château de Menthon – Montviard waterfalls — This hiking loop is perhaps one of the magical hikes near Annecy.
-It starts in Bluffy, a town 25-minute drive from Annecy.
-From there, you’ll walk for 3 hours, covering 6 kilometers (3.7 miles), passing by a castle, hamlets, and alpine fields.
-It has medium hiking difficulty.
+- The loop of the Château de Menthon – Montviard waterfalls — This hiking loop could be one of the most enchanting hikes near Annecy.
+The trail begins in Bluffy, a town just a 25-minute drive from Annecy.
+From there, you’ll embark on a 3-hour journey, covering a distance of 6 kilometers (approximately 3.7 miles), during which you’ll pass by a castle, quaint hamlets, and alpine fields.
+The hike is rated as having medium difficulty.

-- The hamlets of Château Menthon-St-Bernard — It is the family-friendly version of the previous hiking trail, passing by hamlets and a castle along the hike.
-This trek stretches for 4 to 5 kilometers (3.10 miles), which you can quickly finish within 2 hours.
-It starts from Menthon-St-Bernard, a town 20-minute drive from Annecy.
+- The hamlets of Château Menthon-St-Bernard — This is a more accessible variant of the previous hiking trail, perfect for families.
+It meanders through charming hamlets and offers a glimpse of a castle along the way.
+The route spans 4 to 5 kilometers (or about 3.10 miles), which you can easily cover in under 2 hours.
+The starting point is Menthon-St-Bernard, a town located just a short 20-minute drive from Annecy.

 The place is Plateau des Glières.